awsdocs/aws-dms-step-by-step/doc_source/chap-mariadb2auroramysql.provisioningmariadb.md

 grant REPLICATION CLIENT ON *.* TO webdb_user;
 ```

-In this walkthrough, we created a database called *migration* and few sample tables, along with stored procedures, triggers, functions, and so on\.The below query provides the list of tables in *migration* database:
+In this walkthrough, we created a database called *migration* and few sample tables, along with stored procedures, triggers, functions, and so on\.
+The following query provides the list of tables in *migration* database:

 ```
 MariaDB [(none)]> use migration